cbuchart/operating_systems_lectures/src/SpellChecker/README.md

 -   Expect huge input text files (up to 1GB) and large dictionaries (>350K words).
 Sample input files and outputs can be found in the [test](test) directory.
 -   You can download the dictionary from https://github.com/dwyl/english-words/blob/master/words_alpha.txt

-## Output
+## Output 🕸
 -   Output shall be formatted as a standard HTML document.
 You can assume HTML 5 compliance.
 -   All the necessary code to render the HTML shall be included into the same document: no external CSS or JavaScript code will be admitted.
 -   You can choose the style and format of elements as long as misspelled words are highlighted.

-## Rules
+## Rules 📏
--   Source code and build instructions shall be sent through ADI before November 15th at 23:59:59 UTC+1.
+-   Source code and build instructions shall be sent through ADI before November 22nd at 23:59:59 UTC+1.
 You can modify your submission until that time span, but no submission will be accepted after that.
+Only one member of the team should upload the project.
+-   The submission must be a zip file containing the source code, project files, build instructions and a list with the members of the group.
+-   Questions about the project will be accepted up to 48h before the deadline.
+Any last minute question may not be answered.
 -   As usual, execution time is critical for every application, and yours will not be the exception.
 The execution time of your application shall not exceed 5 seconds for texts lower than 100MB of length, and no more than 50 seconds for any other up to 1GB.
 Applications will be run 10 times and minimum time will be considered.
 -   The dictionary used will always be the same, but you must assume it will not.
 Also, do not assume anything about the dictionary (lower case words, sorted, etc).
 -   You will receive both the dictionary and some test cases.